chanelpaten/platformer/README.md

 GOAL: Add as many collectables as necessary (at least 3) to make your level challenging.

-Find and open thefile `js/init/collectable.js` and use the `collectable.create()` method to create collectables for the level.
+Find and open the file `js/init/collectable.js` and use the `collectable.create()` method to create collectables for the level.
 See the type Object, above, for the types of collectables and their point values. `collectable.create()` takes these arguments:

 ```javascript